jorLdev/pico-freertos-vscode/readme.md

 The goal here is to build the development system that can be used for cross-target development on Cortex-M devices.
 This will be done on Visual Studio Code.

 [MeowWorkshop](https://www.meoworkshop.org/firmware-dev-with-vs-code-and-cmake/) offers a nice brekdown of the setting up cmake, build tasks in vscode, and little on setting up debugging.
-This was on of the main resources, though others were used to supplement various sections.
+This was one of the main resources, though others were used to supplement various sections.

 The key steps include:
 - Installing Tools